Concert memories: Helsinki 7/2010

 Mika announced his Helsinki concert and suddenly he was all over the Finnish media.
 His face was on every news page and I got emails, FB-messages and texts from friends who hadn’t contacted me for ages.
 “Did you hear, Mika is coming to Finland?”
-Yes, I heard, can’t wait!!!
+Yes, I heard, I can’t wait!!

 I didn’t much talk with him after the gig.
 He said something like “so I’m here” and I said something like “yeah”.
 You know, casually.
-I was so happy my heart was singing and all I could think was oh, I love you, not only for finally coming to my country but also making it such a fantastic show (it was not the first or only show I have seen but definitely the most meaningful).
-But I guess you can’t just go and say things like that to popstars (or can you?) so I said “yeah”.
-You know, casually.
+I was so happy my heart was singing and all I could think was “oh, I love you, not only for finally coming to my country but also making it such a fantastic show” (it was not the first or only show I’ve seen but definitely the most meaningful).
+But I guess you can’t just go and say things like that to a popstar so I said “yeah”, casually.
 Maybe I was also kind of hoping that an artistic person like him can sense the feelings coming from his audience without saying.

 Now I understand why people say “a home gig is always a home gig”, because it was a special day for me indeed.
 I had finally a possibility to bring my family to see my favorite artist, for once I was not too tired because there was no need for traveling and I had time and a chance to do some sightseeing with my foreign friends before and after the concert.
 Besides, I had two Baltic city concerts to look forward to so my mood was excellent.
 Good times, happy memories.